 Oxford - Worcester - The Greater Western Franchise Outline Business Case Report (Jacobs Consultancy) recommended the closure of Ascott - under - Wychwood , Combe , Finstock & Shipton stations plus reducing the Honeybourne service to peak hours only , but this has not (as yet) been implemented.
 There are also fears over the cost of providing extra platforms / footbridges to certain stations , should proposals to double the line become reality.

-Return to home page N.B. - This site is owned and run by a customer of First Great Western and is not an official site of the
+Return to home page N.B. - This site is owned and run by a customer of Great Western Railway and is not an official site of the

 company.
-If you are looking for First Great Western's web site please go to
+If you are looking for Great Western Railway's web site please go to

 If you want to know more about this site, go here.